What is the Postbaccalaureate Program?

 Application materials are processed as they are submitted.
 Please do not contact the office to request an application status update.
 Due to the number of applications, staff does not have the resources to field these inquiries.
 Staff will contact applicants if they have missing components beginning in late January/early February.
 If you do not hear from us, then we have received all of your materials.

-The UW Online Postbac Application is not live yet.
+The UW Online Postbac Application and the SPHSC Online Postbac Application is not live yet.
 What do I do?

-The UW online application is not live (available) until January 9, 2023.
-While you wait to submit the online application, you can begin requesting official transcripts and letters of recommendation.
+The UW Admissions Online application and the SPHSC Online Postbac Application are not live (available) until December 15.
+While you wait to submit the online application, you can begin updating a resume, requesting official transcripts and letters of recommendation.
 See the Postbac Apply page for more information.

 The UW Postbac online application says that I need a recommendation from the major department I'm interested in.
 How do I get this recommendation?